dalehassinger/loveit/themes/LoveIt/vcrocs/public/about/index.md

 {{< /admonition >}}

 {{< admonition type=info title="Info" open=true >}}
 I like to wear Crocs and I like VMware Products.
-So what better name than "vCrocs"
+So what better name than "vCrocs for my Blog"
 {{< /admonition >}}